hashicorp/dev-portal/src/content/certifications/README.md

 Each `<slug>.json` file in that directory controls the content for an individual program page.
 For example, [content/certifications/programs/security-automation.json](/src/content/certifications/programs/security-automation.json) controls the content for [/certifications/security-automation](https://developer.hashicorp.com/certifications/security-automation).

-### Copy on Program Pages
+### Copy for Programs and Exams

-Most copy on program pages is managed directly in each `<slug>.json` file.
+Most copy on program pages, including copy related to individual exams, is managed directly in each `<slug>.json` file.
 Details on the content schema can be found in [src/views/certifications/content/schemas/certification-program.ts](/src/views/certifications/content/schemas/certification-program.ts).

 ### Exam FAQs on Program Pages